devdahyuk/BPDownloadsGUI/README.md

-# igcse-down.dhmirror.top
+# igcse.dhmirror.top
-This is the source code of igcse-down.dhmirror.top, which provides IGCSE Materials
+This is the source code of igcse.dhmirror.top, which provides IGCSE Materials

 ## forked from TheBobPony@GitHub
 thanks to TheBobPony who provided the repository w/ simple design